yorukot/superfile/README.md

 ### Create your own theme

-If you want to customize your own theme, you can go to `~/.config/superfile/theme/YOUR_THEME_NAME.json` and copy the existing theme's json to your own theme file
+If you want to customize your own theme, you can go to `~/.config/superfile/theme/YOUR_THEME_NAME.toml` and copy the existing theme's json to your own theme file

-Don't forget to change the `theme` variable in `config.json` to your theme name.
+Don't forget to change the `theme` variable in `config.toml` to your theme name.

 [If you are satisfied with your theme, you might as well put it into the default theme list!](#contribute)